 Is 2 days in Split enough?

-We think that 2 days in Split is pretty much the perfect amount of time for exploring the city, and a couple of major tourist attractions in and around it.
+We think that 2 days in Split is pretty much the perfect amount of time for exploring the city, and a couple of major tourist attractions and Croatia landmarks in and around it.
 So, whether that’s visiting on a long weekend, or to add it as part of a wider itinerary, we’ve got your covered.

 In 2 days in Split, you’ll see all the sights but probably just about be ready to head off to explore some of those famous Adriatic Islands or head on down towards Dubrovnik.